Problem Management user roles

 BMC Service Management Process Model defines the following end user roles for the Problem Management feature.

 Problem coordinators are responsible for the quality and integrity of the problem management process.
 Problem coordinators have full access to problem investigations, known errors, and solution entries assigned to their support groups.

-Problem coordinators require at least the permission of Problem User to access Problem Management.
-In addition, they must have the functional role of Problem Coordinator to perform the problem coordinator's duties.
+Problem coordinators require at least Problem User permission to access Problem Management.
+In addition, they must have the functional role of Problem Coordinator to perform the problem coordinator's duties

 Their responsibilities include: